psf/black/docs/the_black_code_style/future_style.md

 limit.
 Line continuation backslashes are converted into parenthesized strings.
 Unnecessary parentheses are stripped.
 The stability and status of this feature is tracked in [this issue](https://github.com/psf/black/issues/2188).

+### Improved docstring processing

+_Black_ will ensure docstrings are formatted consistently, by removing extra blank lines at the beginning and end of docstrings, ensuring the opening and closing quotes are on their own lines and collapsing docstrings with a single line of text down to one line.